ldss-jm/authority-control-unlinked-headings-prep/README.md

 ## Usage

-NOTE: If using powershell, you may need to switch to code page 65001 (probably from cp 437).
+NOTE: If using powershell, you may need to switch to code page 65001 after starting the powershell session.
 To do this, enter `chcp 65001`.
 To switch back, you can just close the powershell window; or enter `chcp 437`.
 You'll switch to 65001 each new powershell session.

 After setup, in the `authority-control-utilities` folder, you can: